AndrewJBateman/angular-material-portfolio/README.md

 **Contact:** Simple mat-form that user can fill in with name, email and comment.
 Input validation is included - Send button disabled if form incomplete/incorrect.
 Buttons to navigate to previous page and to clear the form.
 The data is sent to the app Firestore backend and a success message is returned once sending is complete.
 Large buttons allow user to return to Home page or send another message (which actually navigates 'back' to the same page presenting a clear form).

 **Blog:** Posts are stored in the app Firebase DB and displayed on the Blog Posts page.
 No authorization required to Read posts.
 Google Firebase auth service added so an authenticated user can log in to Create, Update and Delete posts.
   Mat-cards now display Post title, subtitle, content, post category (dev, IT or Eng), time to read (calculated using a simple Angular pipe) and how old the post is (another pipe using the npm module Day.js).
-The Post Detail page includes the Blog Detail and the footer includes an image credit with web link to the authors page.
-Note: I keep a backup copy of each post in `/post-backups`.
+The Post Detail page includes the Blog Detail and the footer includes an image credit with web link to the authors page..
 **OPTION:** It is not currently possible to Update the image in a post - consider adding this and using firestore photo sizing to get the right width to height ratio (16:9).
 Post create page - change size, button color?
 Add link to project detail page.
 **OPTION:** add Tabs so all Dev, Eng & IT posts shown in their own tabs (currently creates gaps with div.ng-star-inserted class).